Activiti/activiti-7-developers-guide/working-with-activiti-cloud/sso-and-idm/integrating-with-an-idm.md

 ## Do I have to create a module?

 No, you can just implement the relevant classes in your Activiti application.
 You don't have to implement a UserGroupLookupProxy if you don't want to \(but then groups for users won't be looked up\).
 Activiti just needs to be told who the current user \(their ID\) is through Authentication.setAuthenticatedUserId.

+This approach has been used by members of the community to [integrate with UAA](https://github.com/Activiti/Activiti/issues/2009#issuecomment-437983794)

 ## How did it work in previous versions?